-This type of watering is accomplished by placing the hose at the base of the plant, at a heavy trickle.
-Water for 30-60 seconds for small plants – longer for larger plants while moving the hose to a few locations around the plant.
+Another tip to help you properly water new plants is deeper watering.
+Getting water deeper into the soil is better for your plants’ roots than a shallow, ground surface watering.
+Place the hose at the base of the plant at a heavy trickle.
+If you are unsure how long to water new plants, aim for 30-60 seconds for small plants – longer for larger plants while moving the hose to a few locations around the plant.

-Soil must be allowed to dry out between watering.
+Avoid watering when the soil feels moist.
+The earth must be allowed to dry out between watering.
 If a plant is maintained in constantly moist soil, the plant’s health will deteriorate over time.
-A plant weakened by over watering may die of oxygen deprivation or become susceptible to pest and disease.
-For this reason, lawn irrigation systems, if not designed correctly, can be hazardous to ornamental plantings.
+A plant weakened by overwatering may die of oxygen deprivation or become susceptible to pests and disease.
+Lawn irrigation systems can help you provide a slow, deep watering close to your plants’ roots.

 As your landscape grows more mature, your watering practices may need to be adjusted.

-Using mulch in general is a good idea because the mulch aids in retaining water.
+Using mulch, in general, is a good idea because the mulch aids in retaining water.
 In addition to that factor, mulching around trees and shrubs enables them to more efficiently take in water.
 Grass around trees and shrubs competes with them for water.
 Since a healthy grassy area has a dense root system, the trees and shrubs are prevented from developing roots for water intake in the top layers of soil.
 Having mulch in place of grass allows the trees and shrubs to take in water more easily, so they grow more quickly and with more vigor.

 Maintain a 2-2 ½ mulch layer to help conserve ground moisture, prevent weeds, and retain moisture.
 Remember, excess amounts of mulch will result in poor air circulation and reduce plant vigor.
 The Burkholder team installs 3” at the time of planting.
 Install only 1-2” each year thereafter.